hats-np/avis-imgv/README.md

 ## Configuration

 Configuration file should be: `~/.config/avis-imgv/config.yaml`.
-An example is provided in the repo.
+An example is provided under examples/config.yaml.

 ### General